 You can also donate to Meningitis Now at our checkout throughout the year.
 Giving a percentage of your order value or a custom donation with one click, and making such a difference to this excellent cause.

 Founders Caroline and Angus Gardner chose the charity 15 years ago, having had a personal experience with the illness when their then 6 months old son, Sebastian contracted Meningococcal Septicaemia.
 Thankfully he recovered and the family looked to help raise awareness and fund raise in the form of Caroline’s specially designed Christmas cards.

-With 30 years’ experience, they are working towards a future where no one in the UK loses their life to meningitis and everyone affected gets the support they need to rebuild their lives.
+Meningitis Now is here to ensure no one need face meningitis alone.
+Their vision is simple - a future where no-one in the UK loses their life to meningitis and everyone affected gets the support they need to rebuild their lives.

 Thirty years ago, following an outbreak of meningitis in Stroud & Stonehouse in Gloucestershire, a group of parents came together to fight back against this devastating disease.
 Their aim was to increase public awareness of meningitis and the signs and symptoms, fund research into a vaccine that would save lives, and provide support and information to those who had been affected.

 Meningitis changes lives.
 What happens when meningitis strikes cannot be changed but the charity can help people rebuild their lives, through emotional, practical and financial support.
 Their free comprehensive support service includes:

 - The Meningitis Now nurse-led Helpline (0808 80 10 388) available to anyone affected by or concerned about meningitis.
 Experts provide emotional support, practical advice, disease and vaccine information and can signpost to further support.

 - Four Community Support Officers based regionally across the U.K who are available to anyone living with the impact of meningitis, offering a listening ear, home visits, accurate disease information, referrals to other specialist organisations and access to financial support.